gcekmadhu/CypressWithCucumber/README.md

 # CypressWithCucumber
-This is for API Automation Framework using Cypress+Cucumber
+This is for Automation Framework using Cypress+Cucumber